-Then, taking the transpose of Eq. (\ref{lyapunov}), and assuming that the matrix A is symmetric, we end up with a Lyapunov equation for the matrix A. Thus, the inverse problem of reconstructing the connectivity matrix from the data reduces to solving numerically $\sigma A + A \sigma = Q$.
+Then, taking the transpose of Eq. (\ref{l_eq}) and assuming that $A$ is symmetric, we end up with a Lyapunov equation for the matrix $A$ - $\sigma A + A \sigma = Q$.
 In principle, we could relax the assumption of symmetry of the matrix $A$ by considering the covariance matrix and the time shifted covariances \cite{Gilson2016}.
 However, this introduces further approximations and in the present work we are only interested in the covariance matrix.
 Hence we end up with a model